kuriv/initialize/README.md

 ## How to use it?

-You can use `initialize.html` file as the initial `HTML` template file, Alternatively, It's suggested that you read the `initialize.html` file and consider customising it to meet your needs.
+You can use `initialize.html` as the initial `HTML` template file, Alternatively, It's suggested that you read the `initialize.html` file and consider customising it to meet your needs.

 ## Meta tags